kevincon/dotaml/README.md

 The data on Dota 2 matches we collected was stored in a MongoDB database.
 To extract the data to train new models, you must first [install MongoDB](http://docs.mongodb.org/manual/installation/).
 Then, [download the backup of our database](https://www.dropbox.com/s/jgflbwyicd56av7/dotabot_db.zip) and [restore it using this tutorial](http://docs.mongodb.org/manual/tutorial/backup-databases-with-binary-database-dumps/).

-Also, our data collection script, dotabot, uses a few environment variables for configuration so that these sensitive variables are not stored in the public repository.
+Also, our data collection script, [dotabot2](data_collection/dotabot2.py), uses a few environment variables for configuration so that these sensitive variables are not stored in the public repository.
 Therefore, you must initialize the following environment variables:

     export DOTABOT_API_KEY=[steam web api key]
     export DOTABOT_USERNAME=[email username]